-As said earlier, soundproof drywall is a combination of thick paper, special mass loaded polymers, gypsum, and steel sheet metal.
-As good soundproofing materials, you need to cut it with the tip of a utility knife.
+As said earlier, soundproof drywall combines thick paper, special mass loaded polymers, gypsum, and steel sheet metal.
+As suitable soundproofing materials, you need to cut them with the tip of a utility knife.
 Apply pressure on the first layer of the material but do not sever it completely.

-Now that you have all the necessary cuts attach the drywall onto the resilient channels.
-Make sure they are not in contact with the joists or studs.
-When installing the resilient channels, aim between the studs.
+Now that you have all the necessary cuts, attach the drywall onto the resilient channels.
+Please make sure they are not in contact with the joists or studs.
+When installing the resilient gutters, aim between the studs.

 Before you add another layer of drywall, have an acoustic compound between layers.
 This will reduce the sound even more.
-One of the best compounds that will get the job done is the green glue compound.
-As a soundproofing material, it decouples surfaces which transmit sound.
+One of the best products that will get the job done is the green glue compound.
+As a soundproofing material, it decouples surfaces that transmit sound.

-Apply the green glue compound at a thickness of at least 0.5 mm before adding a layer of soundproofing drywall.
+Apply the green glue compound at a thickness of at least 0.5 mm before adding a soundproofing drywall layer.

 5. Sealing the Gaps

 Leaving gaps between the soundproofing drywall will undo all the hard work.
-To avoid this, we recommend sealing the gaps.
+To avoid this, we recommend sealing the cracks.
 Want to know how?
-To seal the holes, use acoustic caulk.
+To fill the holes, use acoustic caulk.
 This is a rubber-like material that helps to plug any gaps that would allow air to pass.
 Thanks to the sealant’s durability and consistency, it’ll remain flexible.
 Also, it will not crack.

 To apply the sealant, use a caulking gun.
-Note, every gap left and apply the sealant to prevent air from passing through.
-The sealant will adapt to the properties of the building material thanks to its flexibility.
+Not every gap left, and apply the adhesive to prevent air from passing through.
+The adhesive will adapt to the properties of the building material thanks to its flexibility.